-- Test Administrator Manuals - Unused mathematics reference sheets and Periodic Tables
+- Test Administrator Manuals - Unused mathematics reference sheets, Periodic Tables, and Social Studies rubrics

 Once recycling is complete, it should be documented on the Chain-of-Custody Form or other tracking log.
 Recycling and documentation may be done at the school.
 Do NOT return these materials to Pearson.